-Computer Assisted Tomography (CAT), also known as CT (computerized tomography) is an x-ray technique that uses a special scanner to create cross-sectional images of the body and head.
+Computer Assisted Tomography (CAT), also known as CT (computerized tomography) is an x-ray based diagnostic medical imaging technique that uses a special scanner to create cross-sectional images of the body and head.
 This produces "slices" like the slices in a loaf of bread.
 Our CT scanner performs spiral slices – the newest and fastest scanning technology available.

-CT's can image the internal portion of the organs and separate overlapping structures precisely.
+CT's at our radiology centers can image the internal portion of the organs and separate overlapping structures precisely.
 Unlike standard X-rays which take a picture of the whole structure being examined, CT has the ability to image that same structure one cross-section or "slice" at a time.
-This allows the internal body area being examined to be depicted in much greater detail than standard X-rays.
+This allows the internal body area being examined to be depicted in much greater detail than standard X-rays or other diagnostic medical imaging methods.
 CT is also able to provide clear imaging of both soft tissue, such as the brain, as well as dense tissue like bone.

 Because a CT scan uses an ultra-thin, low dose X-ray beam, radiation exposure is minimized.

 Depending on the area of the body being imaged, you may be asked to drink a flavored mixture called contrast that will aid in the evaluation of your stomach and intestines.